rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-05-2398b0886285d811-sebi-order-for-compliance-completion-order-for-recovery-certificate-no-5204-of-2.md

 stocks:
 - EXCELCAST
 tags:
-- recovery-certificate
+- blink-share
 - compliance-order
+- comtrade
 - enforcement
-- excel-castronics
-- blink-share
-- comtrade
+- recovery
 title: SEBI Order for Compliance - Completion Order for Recovery Certificate No. 5204 of 2022 against Blink Share and Comtrade Pvt.
 Ltd. in the matter of Excel Castronics Limited